Paul1nh0/jsh/README.txt

 # JSH - A JavaScript Fuzzing Harness.
-# provided here are examples of usage with domato & dharma,
+# provided here are examples of usage with
+      domato (a modified version of the first release..) & dharma (both licensed [provided here]),
 # but you can run any generator with this setup.
 # as per my usage this was very stable and fast.